vorlif/xspreak/README.md

 * Your project must be a go module (must have a `go.mod` and `go.sum`)
 * The dependencies of your project must be installed `go mod tidy`
+* xspreak searches all files for strings to extract.
+This can take a lot of memory or CPU time for larger projects.

 ## How to install